G4 nations: Support

 The United Kingdom and France have backed the G4's bid for permanent seats on the United Nations Security Council.
 Japan has received support from the United States and the United Kingdom.

 All the permanent members of P5 have supported India's bids for permanent seat on the United Nations Security Council (UNSC), but China has previously implied that it is only ready to support India's bid for a permanent seat on United Nations Security Council if India does not associate its bid with Japan.

-The United States has sent strong indications to Brazil that it is willing to support its membership; albeit, without a veto.
+The United States has sent strong indications to Brazil that it is willing to support its membership, albeit without a veto.
 The Council on Foreign Relations recommended that the U.S. government fully endorse the inclusion of Brazil as a permanent member of the Security Council.
 Brazil has received backing from three of the current permanent members, namely France, Russia, and the United Kingdom.

 In the final document of the 2019 BRICS summit, China and Russia say they "reiterate the importance of a comprehensive Security Council reform" and "support Brazil and India's aspiration for more relevant UN roles".

 As stated by the Minister of Foreign Affairs Sergey Lavrov at the Raisina Dialogue in New Delhi in January 2020: "I would say the Security Council's main shortcoming is the under-representation of developing countries.
 We reiterate our position that India and Brazil absolutely deserve to be on the council together with an African candidate, our position is that the purpose of the reform is to make sure that the developing countries enjoy a better treatment in the central organ of the United Nations".

 Opposition

 There has been discontent among the present permanent members regarding the inclusion of controversial nations or countries not supported by them.
-For instance, Japan's bid is heavily opposed by China, North Korea, Russia and South Korea who think that Japan needs to make sincere atonements for war crimes committed during World War II.
+For instance, Japan's bid is opposed by China, Russia, North Korea and South Korea.